-Emphasis is placed upon specialized firefighting courses offered through the lowa Fire Service Training Bureau and the National Education Center for Agricultural Safety Center.
+Emphasis is placed upon specialized firefighting courses offered through the lowa Fire Service Training Bureau and the National Education Center for Agricultural Safety.
 This program will expand a firefighter's knowledge and develop leadership for emergency response.

-Program Admission: In addition to the College enrollment process outlined on page 24, applicants must be a high school graduate or equivalent and be affiliated with a volunteer or paid fire department.
+Program Admission: In addition to the College enrollment process outlined on page 24, applicants must be affiliated with a volunteer or paid fire department.